Golden Light Photography Jamaica

 Multi-generational & reunion groups

 Jamaica is a popular destination for multi-generational family trips and large reunion gatherings.
-I am experienced in managing groups of all sizes efficiently.
-Organising formal group compositions while making sure the candid, relaxed moments between family members are captured too.
-These unscripted frames are usually the ones people value most in twenty years.
+I am experienced in managing groups of all sizes efficiently, organising formal group compositions while capturing the candid, relaxed moments between family members.

 Tips for a great family session in Jamaica

 Let children lead at the start.
-Once they are comfortable and have explored the space a little, the session finds its own rhythm naturally.
-Forcing poses at the beginning rarely works with young children.
-Patience always does.
+Once they are comfortable, the session finds its own rhythm naturally.

 Bring a favourite toy or snack.
-The small details that make children comfortable make the biggest difference to the final photographs.
+The small details that make children comfortable make the biggest difference.

 Also of interest